databricks/spark-redshift/README.md

   Use `https://jitpack.io` as the repository.

-  - For Scala 2.10: use the coordinate `io.github.spark-redshift-communitys:spark-redshift_2.10:master-SNAPSHOT`
   - For Scala 2.11: use the coordinate `io.github.spark-redshift-community:spark-redshift_2.11:master-SNAPSHOT`

 You will also need to provide a JDBC driver that is compatible with Redshift.
 Amazon recommend that you use [their driver](http://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html), which is distributed as a JAR that is hosted on Amazon's website.
 This library has also been successfully tested using the Postgres JDBC driver.